 To sum up, the presence of an exogenous price cap does not alter previous results.
 It entices governments to prefer further BOT concessions when it is appropriately set and cost uncertainty is not too strong.
+This result partly hinges on our simplifying assumption about renegotiation: a too high price cap is likely be renegotiated, for instance, into a cost plus contract, which complicates the above discussion.
 We now turn to the discussion of opportunity costs of time for governments and concession holders.